jer8856/test-md/README.md

 ***

 ## Google API Services User Data Policy

 To known better about terms of services when you request access to Google APIs, you can read the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy).

-## OAuth2 Google Apis
+## OAuth2 Google Apis Scopes

-To get the Scompe of all listed Apis provided by Google go to [OAuth2 Scopes](https://developers.google.com/identity/protocols/oauth2/scopes)
+To get the Scope of all listed Apis provided by Google go to [OAuth2 Scopes](https://developers.google.com/identity/protocols/oauth2/scopes)